Townsend Hoopes

 Townsend Walter Hoopes II (April 28, 1922 – September 20, 2004) was an American historian and government official, who reached the height of his career as Under Secretary of the Air Force from 1967 to 1969.

 Biography

 Hoopes, known as Tim, was born in Duluth, Minnesota.
-He graduated from Phillips Academy before attending Yale University, where he became a member of the Skull and Bones society and captain of the football team, graduating in 1944.
-Later he would graduate from the National War College as well.
+He graduated from Phillips Academy before attending Yale College, where he became a member of the Skull and Bones society.
+He served as captain of the 1943 Yale Bulldogs football team, graduating in 1944.
+Later, he graduated from the National War College as well.

-He married twice.
+Hoopes married twice.
 His first marriage to Marion Schmidt ended in divorce.
 They had two sons together: Townsend Walter Hoopes III and Peter Schmidt Hoopes.
-His second marriage to Ann Merrifield lasted 40 years until his death.
+His second marriage to Ann Merrifield lasted 40 years, until his death.
 They had a daughter together: Andrea Hoopes DeGirolamo.
 He also had four stepchildren: Lise Jeantet, Cecily Hoopes Lyons, Briggs Swift Cunningham IV, and F. Thomas B.C.
 Hoopes.
 Additionally, he had 11 grandchildren including a grandson bearing his name, Hunter Townsend Hoopes.

-Hoopes died from the complications of melanoma.
+Hoopes died in 2004 from complications of melanoma.